-This article overviews terrorism and the United States Government Agencies responsible for conducting terrorism investigations.
+This article overviews terrorism and the United States Government Agencies responsible for investigating terrorism.

 Terrorism has always been one of the greatest threats to America’s peace and tranquility.
 Ever since the attacks of September 11th, the American Government has spent a considerable amount of resources on establishing new counter-terrorism agencies and reinforcing existing ones.